For Your Critique: Image #2 « Arthur Morris/BIRDS AS ART

 Jeff, good question.
 I wanted work at a wide aperture and have the swans in focus with foreground and background softer (but there was still lots of d-o-f due to the distance to the birds).
 A bit more d-o-f would surely have been fine.

-• avatar Jim Ducey
+• Jim Ducey

 I like it, it elicits very peaceful feeling of nature at peace.
 For me the emotions that a photo brings about are one of the strongest things of photography.